Mathematics

 Students’ Achievement

-Many of our students are Math prodigies and their achievements outside school are very impressive.
-Throughout the years they have won numerous of awards from different competitions, such as Guangdong-Hong Kong-Macao Greater Bay Area Mathematical Olympiad, Hong Kong 4D Frame Maths & Science Creativity Competition, Hua Xia Cup Nationwide Mathematical Olympiad Invitation Tournament, etc.
+Many of our students are Math prodigies, and their achievements outside school are very impressive.
+Throughout the years, they have won numerous awards from different competitions, such as the Guangdong-Hong Kong-Macao Greater Bay Area Mathematical Olympiad, the Hong Kong 4D Frame Maths & Science Creativity Competition, the Hua Xia Cup Nationwide Mathematical Olympiad Invitation Tournament, etc.

 We are so proud of our achievements!

 Every year, our students participate in ICAS International Examination.
-Look at our medalists!
+Look at our medalists and students with high distinction!